KrrrrishMehta/General/README.md

-# 👋 Hi, I’m Krish Mehta
+# 👋 Hi, I’m Krrish Mehta

 **An Electronics and Embedded Systems enthusiast specializing in PCB design, firmware development, and AI-powered embedded systems.**